ABOUT

 Throughout her career, Kimberlee Mitchell has helped organizations clarify complex ideas, shape how they are understood in the marketplace, and craft narratives that attract attention, build trust, and inspire action.
 Much of that work involves collaborating closely with leadership to ensure that communication strategy reflects both organizational vision and audience insights.

-Again and again, her work centers on moments when organizations are introducing something new and audiences need a clear way to understand it.
+Again and again, her work centers on moments when organizations introduce something new, and audiences need a clear way to understand it.

-Her experience spans strategic marketing and communications leadership across higher education, technology, nonprofit leadership organizations, and consumer brands.
+Her work spans strategic marketing and communications leadership across K-12 and higher education, technology, nonprofit leadership organizations, and consumer brands.

 Where the Story Began